 As you know, we didn’t open last year.
 We felt the general levels of anxiety were just too great, the safety measures too new and inhibiting.
 We said at the time that we didn’t want social distancing at ArtisOn, instead, we wanted to provide a CREATIVE SPACE…a space where the creative juices could flow freely and safely.

 Now, we’re in a position where government guidelines have been relaxed across the board.
 However, we feel that this autumn, and perhaps beyond, a day at ArtisOn in the company of people you may not know, still needs to be as safe as it can be.
 Let’s face it, following a few Covid restrictions for a few hours is no hardship compared to the experience of so many over the past year.

-Six months on, we’re all more familiar with the Covid world and we’ve put our efforts into measures aimed at helping people relax and feel secure.
+We’ve invested significantly in sensible measures aimed at helping people relax and feel secure.
 We want ArtisOn to feel like the safest space you can occupy, the happiest place you can be – with other people, doing what you love and feeling inspired.

-Wipes for use on surfaces and cleaning shared equipment
+Sanitiser stations throughout the building and wipes available for use on surfaces and shared equipment.

 New arrangements at breaks – drinks and cakes served by cheerful, can’t-do-enough-for-you- staff rather than self service.
 Feel free to bring your own mug if you prefer.
 Chill out and chat inside or outside on the new walkway / balcony with your cuppa and cake.

 Lunch arrangements – no crowd around the buffet!
 We’ll serve lunch from the hatch but rest assured, there will be no reduction in our quantities!
 Depending on numbers we may need to eat in two sittings.
 In this case, our new puds takaway boxes mean you can grab your box and a cuppa then relax outside in the sunshine or back in the studio to enjoy your preselected assiette of desserts, so the next sitting can move in.